-Comprehensive Income on the ex-dividend date.
-Income distributions from other managed investment schemes are recognised in the Statement of Comprehensive Income as dividend income in accordance with the declaration set out in their Constitutions.
+Distribution income is recognised as dividend income in the Statement of Profit or Loss and Other Comprehensive Income on the ex-dividend date.
+Income distributions from other Managed Investment Schemes are recognised in the Statement of Profit or Loss and Other Comprehensive Income as dividend income in accordance with the declaration set out in their Constitutions.